What is inflation?

-The U.K.’s inflation dipped from 10.1% in July to 9.9% in August after a drop in petrol prices.
-However, it is still high.
-Canada’s inflation also slowed to 7.6% in July, but it is still far above the Bank of Canada’s 2% target.
+Canada’s inflation also slowed to 5.2% in February 2023, but it is still far above the Bank of Canada’s 2% target.
 Gas prices are lowering but families are still feeling the impact of inflated food prices.

 As a result of the Russian invasion on Ukraine, and numerous countries imposing sanctions on gas-exporter Moscow, the world felt the commodity shock when energy prices soared high and reached new records.
 This explains why energy prices reached record highs in many parts of the world.

 When will inflation go down?

 Overall, the April inflation rate shows that prices have started to decline in key areas, such as gas or airfare, probably indicating that inflation peaked.
 However, the underlying issues causing this inflation haven’t been solved yet.

 In its post-COVID-19 indicators, supply chain firm Flexport said that “overall consumer preferences for goods over services will decline but still remain slightly above summer 2020 and pre-pandemic levels.”